top of page

 Discount Dance Supply, Amazon, Capezio, Bloch

-Intro to Tap
+Intro to Tap â€‹

 If you would like to be notified of the next series, please email us and we can reach out with future registration information.

-Intro to Tap classes are perfect for anyone who wants to learn tap dance, but has no experience.
-You will learn and connect basic tap steps, and learn how to transfer weight from one foot to another when connecting tap steps.
+Intro to Tap classes are perfect for anyone who wants to learn how to tap dance, but has no experience.
+You will learn the fundamental steps of tap dance, connect basic steps, and learn how to anticipate the next step and successfully transfer weight from one foot to another when connecting tap steps.
 You will have opportunities to listen to your tap steps with no music, but also enjoy dancing to different genres of music.
+You will enjoy dancing across the floor and performing small combinations as a group with others.

-Learn how to dance across the floor and perform small combinations as a group with others.
 Once this session ends, you will have the knowledge needed to take any of our ongoing weekly Tap 1 classes.
 Tap dance history is integrated in to each class through a short discussion or video.

 Important Registration Info